MV Logos Hope

-MV Logos Hope is a ship operated as a part of a faith based organisations by Gute Bücher für Alle.
-She was built in 1973 as the ferry MV Gustav Vasa for service between Malmö (Sweden) and Travemünde (Germany) and later operated as the MV Norröna providing a ferry service to the Faroe Islands.
+MV Logos Hope is a ship operated by the German faith-based organisation GBA Ships in partnership with Operation Mobilisation (OM), functioning as the world's largest floating book fair.
+She was built in 1973 as the ferry MV Gustav Vasa for service between Malmö (Sweden) and Travemünde (Germany) and later operated as the MV Norröna providing a ferry service to the Faroe Islands and Iceland.
+Following extensive renovations, she entered service as Logos Hope in February 2009.